 My Pick of the Hotels

 This is the view from our balcony in our Superior Seaview (Hotel) Room.
-If you really want to push to boat out you can also stay in a beachside bungalow – but our budget didn’t stretch to that!
+If you really want to push to boat out you can also stay in a garden view bungalow or a beachside bungalow – but our budget didn’t stretch to that!

 One of the highlights of our stay was the various drinking and dining options provided by Salad Beach Resort.
 From the restaurant deck overlooking the ocean, to the tables lit by fire torches at the waters edge to the sun-loungers providing the perfect place to enjoy a cocktail as you watch the sun sink into the ocean.
 And if you’re a seafood fan (like me!) you’ll love their weekly Seafood Buffet where they offer up some of the best local catch and cook it to your liking in front of you.